Popular searches include restrictions, FAQs and directions.

 Who: Private, public, or charter school students, Grades 8-11*, associated with school on Oahu and with a teacher that can assist in preparing their speech.

-When: The contest is open for submissions until April 25, 2025.
-Finalist students will be announced on May 5, 2025.
+When: The contest was open for submissions until April 25, 2025.
+Finalist students were notified and have now been announced above.

 Email education@ussmissouri.org for more information.